-But due to some health issues, Mr. Sood has resigned from the post of Managing Director w.e.f.
-30th June, 2021, but continuing as the Non Executive Non Independent Director of the Company.
+Further, Mr. Sood has resigned from the post of Managing Director w.e.f.
+30th June, 2021, and thereafter continues to act as the Non Executive Non Independent Director of the Company.

-The Board in their meeting held on 30th June, 2021 has appointed Mr. Sudhir Avasthi as the Additional Director of the Company in the category of Executive Director w.e.f.
-1st July, 2021.
+The Board in their meeting held on 30th June, 2021 has appointed Mr. Sudhir Avasthi as the Additional Director in the category of Executive Director w.e.f.
+1st July 2021.

-Further, the Board appointed Mr. Sudhir Avasthi as the Managing Director of the Company for a period of 5 (Five) years commencing from 1st July, 2021 to hold the office as such up to 30th June, 2026.
-The Board recommends his appointment.
+Further, the Board appointed Mr. Sudhir Avasthi as the Managing Director of the Company for a period of 5 (Five) years commencing from 1st July, 2021 to hold the office as such up to 30th June, 2026 and the same was approved by the members in the Annual General Meeting held on 28th September, 2021.

-Ms. Gita Bawa (DIN 00111003), Non Executive Independent Director, whose first term of appointment as the Independent Director expires on 29th May, 2021 and being eligible for re-appointment, has been re-appointed for the second term of 5 (five) consecutive years to hold office as such upto 29th May, 2026.
-The Board recommends her re-appointment as the Independent Director of the Company for the second term.
+Ms. Gita Bawa (DIN 00111003), Non Executive Independent Director, whose first term of appointment as the Independent Director expires on 29th May, 2021, members in the Annual General Meeting held on 28th September, 2021 have reappointed as an Independent Director for the second term of 5 (five) consecutive years commencing from 30th May, 2021 to 29th May, 2026.